privacy-scaling-explorations/zkevm-specs/specs/error_state/error_write_protection.md

 ## Procedure
-there are some op codes which modify state. there are `[SSTORE, CREATE, CREATE2, CALL, SELFDESTRUCT, LOG0, LOG1, LOG2, LOG3, LOG4]` when execution call context is ready only (static call), these op codes running will encounter write protection error.
+there are some op codes which modify state. there are `[SSTORE, CREATE, CREATE2, CALL, SELFDESTRUCT, LOG0, LOG1, LOG2, LOG3, LOG4]` when execution call context is read only (static call), these op codes running will encounter write protection error.
 ### EVM behavior
-in above op codes which modify state, `CALL` is somewhat special. for non call op codes(SSTORE, CREATE, etc) first check if running in ready only call context, if yes, throw write protection error. for `CALL` op code, it will also check `value` is not zero. only both non zero value & ready only call context, then throw write protection error.
+in above op codes which modify state, `CALL` is somewhat special. for non call op codes(SSTORE, CREATE, etc) first check if running in read only call context, if yes, throw write protection error. for `CALL` op code, it will also check `value` is not zero. only both non zero value & read only call context, then throw write protection error.

 ### Constraints